carneddau/server-docker-backup/README.md

+**Note:** I do not condone piracy; there are many sources of torrent-downloadable media in the [public domain](https://www.publicdomaintorrents.info/)!

 # make-plex-server-pi4
 Repository to store scripts and docker compose files used to set up a Plex media server on my Raspberry Pi 4.
 Media is downloaded to the server through a torrent client that routes traffice through a VPN.